Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 660 Ti should be 25% quicker than the GeForce GTX 460 1GB overall, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 660 Ti, in theory, should be a lot faster than the GeForce GTX 460 1GB in general. (explain)

-Texel RateThe GeForce GTX 660 Ti is a lot (more or less 171%) faster with regards to anisotropic filtering than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 660 Ti is quite a bit (approximately 171%) more effective at texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 660 Ti is a better choice, but only just. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 660 Ti is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison